tenbosch/knmp_config/README.md

 $ set protocols bgp 64512 neighbor 192.168.1.238 remote-as 64512
 $ commit
 $ save
+$ exit
 $ show ip bgp #Run this after if MetalLB has been deployed
 $ exit
 ```
+It may take a minute or so for details to display when running '''show ip'''.

 ## Description of configuration files